Skip to content

 3. Drill a hole where you want the power outlet to be.
 Use a straightened metal coat hanger to feel if there are any obstructions inside the wall.

-If you Cat 5/6 Ethernet cable, you can just drill a hole and connect the ethernet cable to your router or DVR.
+If you have a Cat 5/6 Ethernet cable, you can just drill a hole and connect the ethernet cable to your router or DVR.
 If they're too far away from each other, you can use a PoE injector.

 4. Make sure that the hole is big enough to fit the maximum number of wires you expect to run.
 Have a few extra feet of wire for termination or reorganization.